valenzuela12/numeric_2024/website/gradsyllabus.rst

 are done as a group and are to handed in (one worksheet only per group) at the end of the worksheet time.

-The project will be done in groups of three to four.
+**bold** The project will be done in groups of three to four.
 It is to be chosen in consultation with your research supervisors and the instructors.

 The laboratory problem sets are to be uploaded to the course CANVAS page.
 Sometimes, rather than a large series of plots, you may wish to include a summarizing table.
 If you do not understand the scope of a